What is all this about?

 Earlier memorials were mentioned in official status reports (e.g. Dec.
 12th 2017 or June 5th 2018).
 More recent ones have often been added quietly, without public announcements and known only to those involved.
 Even without official acknowledgement, some memorials have since been identified by name through community verification — for example, friends or family members who shared confirmation on social media platforms.

-How are you finding them?
+How do you locate them?

 Some crosses are discovered the old-fashioned way — by coming across them in-game.
 Others are identified through file analysis and map research to locate their exact positions.
 In many cases, players share screenshots on Reddit after finding a cross and asking who it was placed for.
 Occasionally, related friends respond and provide the story behind it.
 That’s how some of the confirmed dedications have been identified.